 401(k) student loan repayment: How this could work for small businesses

-As employers aggressively compete to attract qualified applicants, more and more employees are looking at ways to lure new workers with improved perk packages that beef up existing retirement saving and flexible spending offerings.
-One of such new benefits is the 401(k) student loan repayment program.
+As employers compete to attract qualified applicants, more and more are looking at ways to attract new workers with improved perk packages that beef up existing retirement savings and flexible spending offerings.
+One such new benefit is the 401(k) student loan matching program added by SECURE 2.0 legislation that went into effect on January 1, 2024.

-What is a 401(k) student loan repayment program?
+What is a 401(k) student loan matching program?

-A 401(k) student loan repayment program enables part-time and full-time employees eligible for a employer-sponsored 401(k) who contribute a minimum of their pay toward student to receive an equivalent employer match deposited into their 401(k) plans.
+A 401(k) student loan matching program enables employees eligible for an employer-sponsored 401(k) who make qualifying payments toward student loans to receive an employer match deposit into their 401(k) plan based upon loan repayments.

-Why would an employee be interested in a 401(k) student loan repayment program?
+Why would an employee be interested in a 401(k) student loan matching program?

 1. Too much student debt

-Outstanding student debt hit a record $1.53 trillion at the end of the second quarter of 2018, according to the Federal Reserve.
-To put things in perspective, outstanding student debt was $600 billion just 10 years ago and arrived to the $1 trillion mark in 2012.
-Student debt levels are quickly are growing at such a rate that one in six graduates holds student debt that exceeds their income.
+According to the Federal Reserve, outstanding student debt hit $1.56 trillion at the end of the first quarter of 2024.
+To put things in perspective, student loan debt arrived at the $1 trillion mark in 2012.
+Student debt levels are quickly growing at such a rate that one in six graduates holds student debt that exceeds their income.
+Many recent graduates have to make a choice to pay their student loans or defer into a 401(k) plan.

 2. Starting (or beefing up) a nest egg

-A key incentive of 401(k) student loan repayment programs is that the employer match receives tax-deferred treatment by the IRS.
-Abbott is a trailblazer by persuading the IRS to consider its employees’ loan payment as equivalent to standard 401(k) contributions.
-Being able to reduce taxable income is a great incentive for graduates to pay down their student loans faster.
-And on top of that, those same graduates are able to build up a nest egg.
+A key incentive of 401(k) student loan matching programs is that the employer match receives tax-deferred treatment by the IRS.
+Since the funds are held in the plan, the employee is not taxed on the funds until withdrawal.
+And on top of that, their employees are able to build up a nest egg.

 The main benefit is the ability to attract and retain talent.
-The average federal student loan debt, according to the Education Data Initiative, is $37,574.
-This explains why 48 percent of job seekers would give at least some consideration between a higher-paying job and a lower paying-job with student loan assistance (44 percent to a lower-paying job with tuition assistance).
+According to the Education Data Initiative, the average federal student loan debt is $37,088.
+This could explain why 48% of job seekers would give at least “some consideration” to a lower-paying job with student loan assistance when stacked against a higher-paying one (similarly, 44% of job seekers would consider a lower-paying job with tuition assistance).

 How does this compare with other options for paying down student loan debt?

-As an employer or employee, you may be thinking wouldn’t it be better just to provide the cash to the employee and let the employee handle its student loan payments himself?
-Not so much.
+As an employer or employee, you may think, “Wouldn’t it be better just to provide the cash to the employee and let the employee apply the funds to their student loan directly?”
+Let’s dive deeper.

-You see, a 401(k) student loan repayment program makes the most out of every dollar dedicated to reducing student loan debt.
+A 401(k) student loan matching program could help make the most out of every dollar for both employee and employer.
 Let’s imagine that you’d like to offer your employee a $1,000 cash bonus to pay down student loans.
-If you give that employee that bonus in cash, she’ll pay income and employment taxes on the money, and you’ll also owe Social Security, Medicare, unemployment and other taxes.
-The average worker faces a 22.4% tax burden, and the average employer an 8.9% tax burden.
-All told, a $1,000 bonus ends up costing employers an average of $80, while putting only $776 in employees’ pockets.
+If you give that employee that bonus in cash, they’ll pay income taxes on the money, and you’ll also owe Social Security, Medicare, unemployment, and other taxes.
+The average single worker in the U.S. faced a net average tax rate of 24.2% in 2023.
+Ultimately, a $1,000 bonus costs employers an average of $80 while putting only $776 in employees’ pockets.

-On the other hand, if you were to offer an additional $1,000 in matched 401(k) contributions, your addition to their retirement funds would grow tax-free until withdrawal.
-The employer would be able to write off the contribution, and employees would enjoy preferential tax treatment as their nest eggs grow.
-Putting extra funds into a matched 401(k) provides tax benefits to both employer and employee.
+On the other hand, if you were to offer an additional $1,000 in matched 401(k) contributions, your addition to your employees’ retirement funds could grow tax-free until withdrawal.
+The employer would be able to write off the contribution, and employees would enjoy preferential tax treatment as their nest egg grows.

-For a deeper dive on tax benefits of 401(k) matching for employers, see Is a 401(k) match contribution tax deductible?
+For a deeper dive into the tax benefits of 401(k) employer match: Is a 401(k) match contribution tax deductible?

 Is 401(k) matching based on student loan repayment suitable to all companies?